 - If using large Russets, I highly recommend that you peel them.
 The skins of Russet potatoes can be a little thick and you want to remove any blemishes.

 - Thinly slice the potatoes into approximately 1/16th-inch slices.
-The first time I tested this recipe I just used my chef’s knife to thinly slice the potatoes.
-The second time, I used a mandolin.
-I preferred the thin slices the mandolin produced because the mini galettes held together better after baking, making them easier to serve.
+The first time I tested this recipe I just used my chef’s knife for slicing the potatoes.
+The second time, I used a mandoline.
+I preferred the thin slices the mandoline produced because the mini galettes held together better after baking, making them easier to serve.

 - SAFETY TIP!
-If using a mandolin slicer, be EXTREMELY careful!
+If using a mandoline slicer, be EXTREMELY careful!
 That blade is beyond sharp!

-- Combine melted butter, olive oil, garlic, the herbs, salt and black pepper and pour over the potato slices.
+- Combine melted butter (may also use clarified butter), olive oil, garlic, herbs, salt and black pepper and pour over the thinly sliced potatoes.

-- Working quickly so the slices don’t discolor, stack all the slices in the muffin pan.
+- Working quickly so the slices don’t discolor, stack all the slices in the muffin pan, slightly overlapping to fill each muffin cup.
 If any butter/oil/herb combination remains in the bottom of the bowl, don’t waste a drop!
-Spoon the rest over the mini galettes.
+Spoon the rest of the butter mixture over the mini galettes.